cc1005/third_milestone_project/README.md

 With more that could be potentially added.
 These categories could be applied to the post when reviewed by the administrator, or could be suggested from a list by the poster in the first place.
 This type of website would of course require multiple pages and some sort of sorting/search functionality.
 For now, the website will function as a simple crowd-sourced biography website, with posts having to be approved before they are published to the main page (albeit through a non-login protected page).

+The aspiration to have the entire site contained within a single page was ultimately complicated by the need to have a platform for approving posts and for submitting them.
+Having these on the same page would have resulted in a confusing User Interface.
+Ultimately, distinct pages were created for writing a biography and for approving biographies, but the navbar and footer were kept consistent through the use of a base.html file that was the parent for all pages on the site.

+### The question of images

 Early drafts of the website considered using images for each post (see [wireframe document](/Milestone_3_wireframes.pdf) ), but this was left out of the final project in favour of simple icons indicating the biographical nature of each post.
 If the project is to be expanded in the future, different icons could be used to represent different categories of entries.
 Images were avoided given the user-provided nature of the content – having previously worked in exhibition design, I know that obtaining copyright permission for images can be a long and difficult process, and this applies especially to images which you do not personally know the source of.
 Allowing users to upload their own photographs for posts would place an inordinate burden on the administrators to verify their copyright and requiring the administrators to provide images for each post would also be very time consuming.
 Text on the other hand can be readily checked for plagiarism using a range of online platforms (Turnitin for example).

+### CSS framework, colour scheme and font

-In terms of UX and appearance, Materialize was used for the appearance of the website.
+In terms of appearance, Materialize was used for the appearance of the website.
 I mainly did this to experiment with a new set of pre-built CSS.
 As can be seen in the static/style.css directory, significant custom CSS was introduced to fix/amend certain aspects of the Materialize framework (most of which is explained in the comments in that file).
 I wanted to go for a minimalist appearance, with the biographical articles occupying front and centre of the project.

 The colour scheme changed over the course of the project (see [wireframes](/Milestone_3_wireframes.pdf) ).
 Originally a more attention grabbing purple and orange theme was chosen, but this in hindsight seemed too garish given the more reserved nature of the material being displayed.
 Instead, a more muted green theme was chosen to emphasise both the serious nature of the content and the national focus of the biographies.
 Button highlights were modified for certain button prompts, but this was done subtly to fit in with the broader theme (see the shade contrast when the button to submit a biography is hovered over for example).
-The colourscheme was chosen and developed with the assistance of the web app [coolors](www.coolors.co).
+The colourscheme was chosen and developed with the assistance of the web app [coolors](https://coolors.co/).

 The font chosen was “Sen”, taken from Google Fonts, with San Serif as a backup incase there was any issue loading this external font.
 This font was chosen for its business-like but also clean and relatively stylish appearance.
 To me the font seemed somewhat reminiscent of that for the London Underground (while obviously literally and legally distinct), an implication which I believe only reinforces the historical associations of the website.